maroua199525/Thentic_Application/README.md

 * ![alt text](https://github.com/maroua199525/Thentic_ApplicationNft/blob/main/Example_3.png)

-now the website is running on port 5000 you can start send requests to the api existing the project you can stop the api with the following command
+now the website is running on port 5000 you can start send requests to the website existing the project you can stop the website with the following command
 ```
 docker stop thentic
 ```